dh3968mlq/historicaldate/README.md

 A Python package for:

    * Date handling including support for BC dates and uncertainty
-   * Creating interactive graphical timelines of historical data.
+   * Creating interactive graphical timelines of historical data using [Plotly](https://plotly.com/python/)

 See https://historicaldate.com/ for example outputs and a cloud-hosted interactive timeline builder based on this package.